hashicorp/terraform-provider-vault/website/docs/r/database_secrets_mount.md

 * `external_entropy_access` - (Optional) Boolean flag that can be explicitly set to true to enable the secrets engine to access Vault's external entropy source

+* `allowed_managed_keys` - (Optional) Set of managed key registry entry names that the mount in question is allowed to access

 The following arguments are common to all database engines:

 * `plugin_name` - (Optional) Specifies the name of the plugin to use.